sudarshan-s-harithas/SERP-Swarm-Embeded-Robotic-Platform-/README.md

 **Sensors On board:**

--The STM32 Blue Pill development board has been used -Robot is powered by 8 cell 12V 2A rechargeable NiMH (Nickel Metal Hydride) batteries.
+1. The STM32 Blue Pill development board has been used
+2. Robot is powered by 8 cell 12V 2A rechargeable NiMH (Nickel Metal Hydride) batteries.
--It has an IR sensor array consisting of 7 IR sensors -Ultrasound sensor which can be used for the purpose of obstacle avoidance and distance measurement -HC05 Bluetooth module has been interfaced to STM32 -Indicator LEDs
+3. It has an IR sensor array consisting of 7 IR sensors -Ultrasound sensor which can be used for the purpose of obstacle avoidance and distance measurement -HC05 Bluetooth module has been interfaced to STM32 -Indicator LEDs